kuzzleio/koncorde/README.md

 This means that:

-* filter identifiers are predictable, given that the same random seed is supplied to each new Quickmatch instance
+* filter identifiers are predictable, given that the same random seed is supplied to each new Koncorde instance
 * since filters are transformed into a canonical form before a filter identifier is calculated, equivalent yet differently written filters will produce the same identifier

 **Example:**